fibershot/intune-autopilot-entra-removal/README.md

 The use case for the following scripts are as follows:
  - Your devices contain the serial number within their display names! (e.g EDC99<strong>ABC123456</strong> where ABC123456 is the serial)
+   - In the Entra script the script will check the last 8 chars of the DisplayName!
  - Make sure serials.csv contains the full serial numbers seperated by a linebreak!
  - Before confirming deletion, make sure to check only the devices you listed in .csv are present!
 Safety checks: